 By Jessica Vogel, Simmons College Library Science intern, Fall 2018

 Recently, I have had the pleasure of processing the Poor-Parsons-Frellick family collection.
 The family spent many years living on Peaks Island and in the Portland area.
 The collection includes a great deal of correspondence between husbands and wives, as the men worked out at sea.
 Letters illustrate the difficulties of being away from family, the endless assault of weather, and the often futile search for fish.

 David Poor was born in Portland in 1818 and went to sea at the age of 11 working first as a cabin boy.
 He rose up over the years finally becoming a captain of his own ship.
 He worked for many years as a Portland Harbor Pilot.
-Captain Poor married Hannah Haskell of New Gloucester, Massachusetts in 1843 and together they had three children: Frances Ella, Melissa Aurora, and Truletta.
+Captain Poor married Hannah Haskell of New Gloucester, Maine in 1843 and together they had three children: Frances Ella, Melissa Aurora, and Truletta.